BillReyor/meshtastic-llm/README.md

 # Meshtastic LLM Bot

 This repository contains a small Python script that bridges a local language model running in LM Studio with a Meshtastic radio.
-It listens for direct messages and messages on the `Emerald` channel, replying with completions from the selected model and occasionally posting a joke to the channel.
+It listens for direct messages and messages on the `Emerald` channel, replying with completions from the selected model and occasionally posting a hacker-themed note to the channel.

 ## Requirements